openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

   > users can mitigate this by using --insecure-skip-tls-verify client mode

-* User provided expired Certificate and Microshift service started/restarted Microshift will start with a warning in the logs,kube-api will continue serve with an expired cert - similiar approach is taken by OpenShift.
+* User provided expired Certificate and Microshift service started/restarted Microshift will start with a warning in the logs, kube-apiserver will continue serve with an expired cert - similiar approach is taken by OpenShift.
   > users can mitigate this by using --insecure-skip-tls-verify client mode

 * Users might configure certs with the wrong names that doesnt match the certificate SAN,but openShift allows it so we will too.